Never Enough

 He sat and he broke my chair and he told me lies

-His coat was manifold, his manner bleak and gay
+His coat was manifold, his manner stern in play,

-He stuttered easily and he rose and he died away
+He stuttered easily and he rose and died away.

 Cast your vote upon the water,